aminomancer/uc.css.js/README.md

 After you've installed the files, the script loader will locate any scripts you place in the proper folder that end in .uc.js.
 Once you have all this set up you can download scripts, put them in the correct folder for your script loader, restart, and you should see the changes immediately.
 When updating scripts, be sure to clear your startup cache.
 With fx-autoconfig, you can click "Tools" in the menubar, then "userScripts," then "Restart now!" and it will clear the startup cache as it restarts.
 Without fx-autoconfig, there are still methods you can use from the browser console but they will cause Firefox to restart with the devtools still open, which is unstable.
 Instead, I'd recommend going to `about:profiles` and click the "Open Folder" button in your profile's local directory row.
 Then quit Firefox, and in the local directory delete the folder labeled `startupCache` before restarting the browser.

+Firefox is updated every night, so my theme and scripts are updated on a regular basis to ensure compatibility with the latest build from [mozilla-central](https://hg.mozilla.org/mozilla-central/), which is distributed through the [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) branch.
+This means that files on this repo are not expected to be compatible with every Stable, ESR, Beta, or Developer Edition release of Firefox — only _Nightly_.
+If you update Firefox and a script stops working, or your UI suddenly looks ugly, check the repo to make sure your scripts are up to date.
+Compare the `@version` number at the top of a given file to the version of your copy.
+If your problem is still present, feel free to post in the [Issues](/../../issues/) section.

 #### **Special stylesheets:**

 In the main directory on this repo you might notice two files: [userChrome.ag.css](/userChrome.ag.css) and [userChrome.au.css](/userChrome.au.css).
 The _"ag"_ is an abbreviation for user _agent_ sheet, and _"au"_ is an abbreviation for _author_ sheet.
 They're used for rules that would not work if we put them in `userChrome.css`.
 But Firefox will not load these stylesheets on its own.
 These are loaded by the [Agent/Author Sheet Loader](#agentauthor-sheet-loader).
 The script does the same general thing as two of the files included with fx-autoconfig, but if you want the stylesheets to work in the devtools, (e.g. for context menus) you need the script from my repo.
 And since you don't want to load duplicate stylesheets, delete the scripts included in fx-autoconfig's JS folder.